 Operational comparison

-From an operator view, infrared saunas are easier to manage.
+Infrared saunas are easier to manage.
 There is no steam generator, no constant moisture, and fewer corrosion issues.

 | Aspect | Infrared Sauna | Steam Room |